 JJUA55272U Making and Breaking Constitutions

 The course Making and Breaking Constitutions draws on contemporary constitutional developments, cases and controversies that have in recent years put domestic constitutions around the world to a test.
-We will cover contentious topics, such as the Brexit referendum, abusive constitutionalism, and decisions of various constitutional courts on unamendability.
+We will cover contentious topics, such as abusive constitutionalism and decisions of various constitutional courts on unamendability.

-Although the course is primarily advertised for MA students, it is also open to interested BA students provided that they already had a general course on constitutional law.
-The course takes on advanced theories but is designed in a way that even students with little previous knowledge should be able to keep up.
+Although the course is primarily advertised for MA students, it is also open to interested BA students, provided that they already had a general course on constitutional law.
+The course takes on advanced theories but is designed so that even students with little previous knowledge should keep up.

 The course is structurally divided into three segments:

 - Part I on Comparative Matters, provides students with a theoretical baseline of the origins, nature, issues and methodology of comparative public law, as well as the origins and typology of constitutions.
 Some of the students might not be familiar with the comparative method.
 This first part of the course will ensure that all students understand why and how do we compare constitutions?

 - Part II on Constitutions, Constitution-making, and Change examines in a comparative context what do constitutions constitute and how are they made.
 We will cover the theory of constitutional amendment so that we may later understand abusive constitutional change.
 We will look closely at seminal work on the subject, such as Jon Elster's work on constitution-making and the scholarship of other intellectual giants in the field.

 - Part three, on Breaking Constitutions, examines the theory of unconstitutional amendments, abusive constitutional practice, back-sliding.
 We will look at challenges to modern constitutions to understand how they may fail.
 We will cover the concepts of dismemberment, abusive constitutionalism and look at potential remedies either via judicial review of constitutional change or transnational assistance to improve the amendment process.